exasol/project-keeper/doc/requirements/design.md

 PK uses the [go-licenses](https://github.com/google/go-licenses/) project for retrieving the licenses of the dependencies.

+PK invokes `go-licenses csv ./...` from the consuming project to retrieve compile dependencies and `go-licenses csv --include_tests ./...` from the same project to retrieve compile and test dependencies.
+A dependency is classified as compile when it occurs in the first result and as test otherwise.
+License information is taken from the test-inclusive result; PK does not invoke `go-licenses` from cached dependency module directories.

 Rationale:

 go-licenses is a simple command line tool that outputs the license name and license URL as CSV.
 Installing it is easy and creating our own tool is a lot of effort.